jesamkim/aws-strands-agents-chatbot/README.md

-# 🤖 AWS Strands Agents ReAct Chatbot
+# 🤖 AWS Bedrock ReAct Chatbot

 A sophisticated chatbot implementation using the **ReAct (Reasoning and Acting) pattern** with Amazon Bedrock and Knowledge Base integration.
 This project demonstrates advanced AI agent orchestration with citation support, conversation continuity, and intelligent retry mechanisms.